 3.14 Details of a concern will be kept on the member’s file if the Investigation Panel decides to invoke formal disciplinary proceedings.
 The General Secretary will normally inform the Member in writing that proceedings have been invoked, with 7 days of the Investigation Panel’s decision.

-3.17 Issues that warrant an Interim Suspension Order and hence transfer of Adjudication to the Ethics Committee for UKAHPP Registrants under the UKAHPP Complaints Procedure include:
+3.16 Concerns that warrant transfer of Adjudication to the UKAHPP Ethics Committee under the UKAHPP Complaints Procedure include:

 - Deliberate falsification of expenses claims